 Scroll down further to set the course duration, pricing, maximum number of students to take the course, method of assessment, etc.

 Adding lessons to your online course

 In the previous step, we only created lesson titles.
-It’s time to edit each lesson.
-Locate the lesson you want to edit, and click ‘Edit’.
+So it’s time to edit each lesson.
+To do this, locate the lesson you want to edit, and click ‘Edit’.

 Add content into the editor.
-If you need to add pictures or videos, hit the ‘Add Media’ button, and upload them.
+Also if you need to add pictures or videos, hit the ‘Add Media’ button, and upload them.

 Adding quizzes and assignments for your course